Melbourne Law school offers an alternative entry pathway for Indigenous applicants to the JD Program.

 All Indigenous students at MLS will receive a Commonwealth Supported Place (CSP), where the government pays part of the fees.

 In order to be considered for entry via the Indigenous entry pathway, applicants must have completed:

 - a tertiary degree in a discipline other than law or a degree in law from a different legal system; and,

 - an informal interview with members of the Indigenous Pathway Sub-Committee of the MLS JD Selection Committee.

 The Selection Committee will consider the applicant’s academic performance in their tertiary studies, and the interview.
 The interview is intended to provide a face-to-face opportunity for Indigenous applicants to speak to their professional and personal experiences and their reasons for applying to the MLS JD Program.
-Applicants may contact Kirsty Gover or Eddie Cubillo, MLS Associate Dean (Indigenous Programs), for further information about the purpose and structure of the interview.
+Applicants may contact Eddie Cubillo, Director of the Indigenous Law and Justice Hub, for further information about the purpose and structure of the interview.